Edraak/rest-langbox/README.md

 #API Usage
-Assuming that you have a file called `main.java` with the following content:
+Assuming that you have a file called `Main.java` with the following content:

     public class Main {
         public static void main(String[] args) {